-Intermediate Ballet: For the ballet student who has knowledge of ballet terminology and technique.
+Intermediate Ballet: For intermediate level dancers who have a strong foundation in basic ballet terminology and technique.

 Intermediate Tap: This class is designed for students with some tap experience, focusing on clean sounds, learning variations of rhythms, and working towards learning more complex tap combinations and choreography.

 Performance Workshop: This is an opportunity for dancers to spend a quarter learning a piece of choreography.
 There will be no warm-up, so dancers who have not recently taken class will have the chance to warm themselves up at the beginning of class.
-After the first week of the session, this class is no longer drop-in.
+After the first two weeks of the session, this class is no longer drop-in.

 BeMoved®: This class is a dance fitness experience for people of all movement abilities.
 The Warm-Up infuses breath and movement through choreographed, artistic sequences that activate core strength and balance while improving flexibility and coordination.
 The Genre section of class uses continuous, engaging dance combinations to inspire anyone from first-time dancers to professionals.
 Finally, the Cool Down brings your workout full circle, leaving you balanced in mind, body and soul and feeling rejuvenated.

 Sassy Heels: Learn fun, sassy dance moves at Sassy Heels!
 Each class will include a warm-up, across the floor combinations to better understand how to dance and perform in heels, and a new choreography combination each week.
 Don’t want to wear heels?
-The class will be just as much sassy fun without heels!
+The class will be just as much sassy fun without heels.